meower-media-co/RFC/RFC-1-Clients.md

     The client does not need to support servers with breaking changes.
 The only exception to this is when the offical server makes a breaking change.

 # Updates to this RFC

-Clients will have 60 days to add features that are added to this RFC after the update is published.
-There will be a 1 week grace period before being removed from the list of featured clients.
+Clients will have 67 days to develop and push a feature before being removed from the featured clients.
+(60 days to develop, 7 to push & publish)